World War Z: Development

 Brooks designed World War Z to follow the "laws" set up in his earlier work, The Zombie Survival Guide (2003), and explained that the guide may exist in the novel's fictional universe.
 The zombies of The Zombie Survival Guide are human corpses reanimated by an incurable virus with a one hundred percent infection and mortality rate.
-They are devoid of intelligence, desire solely to consume living flesh, and cannot be killed unless the brain is destroyed.
+They are devoid of intelligence, desire solely to consume living flesh, both human and animal, and cannot be killed unless the brain is destroyed.
 The blood of the undead has coagulated, causing it to appear as a black, sludge-like substance.

 Decomposition will eventually destroy a zombie, but this process takes longer than for an uninfected body and can be slowed even further by cold weather.
 Zombies are also somehow capable of functioning after being unfrozen, and are unaffected by the extreme pressures on the ocean floor.
-Although zombies do not tire and are as strong as the humans they infect (though they appear to be slightly stronger due to lack of normal restraint), they are slow-moving and incapable of planning or cooperation in their attacks, though zombies can hear and are attracted by the moans of other zombies, potentially creating a "chain swarm."
+Although zombies do not tire and are as strong as the humans they infect (though they appear to be slightly stronger due to lack of normal restraint), they are slow-moving and incapable of planning or cooperation in their attacks, though zombies can hear and are attracted by the moans of other zombies, potentially creating a "chain swarm".

 Brooks discussed the cultural influences on the novel.
 He claimed inspiration from "The Good War": An Oral History of World War Two (1984) by Studs Terkel, stating: "[Terkel's book is] an oral history of World War II.
 I read it when I was a teenager and it's sat with me ever since.
 When I sat down to write World War Z: An Oral History of the Zombie War, I wanted it to be in the vein of an oral history."
 Brooks also cited renowned zombie film director George A. Romero as an influence and criticized the Return of the Living Dead films: "They cheapen zombies, make them silly and campy.
 They've done for the living dead what the old Batman TV show did for the Dark Knight."
-Brooks acknowledged making several references to popular culture in the novel, including one to alien robot franchise Transformers, but declined to identify the others so that readers could discover them independently.
+Brooks acknowledged making several references to popular culture in the novel, including one to the alien robot franchise Transformers, but declined to identify the others so that readers could discover them independently.

 Brooks conducted copious research while writing World War Z. The technology, politics, economics, culture, and military tactics were based on a variety of reference books and consultations with expert sources.
-Brooks also cites the US Army as a reference on firearm statistics.